 Through my painting, I can express my feelings, fears, hopes and dreams.
 I no longer walk around feeling like I’m carrying the world on my shoulders.
 My cupboard has space in it for new things because I’ve cleared out the skeletons.

-This has also helped me discover hidden parts of myself, things I haven’t wanted to acknowledge or face.
+This has helped me discover hidden parts of myself, things I haven’t wanted to acknowledge or face.

 Laying out a plan

-Knowing myself better boosts my self-confidence
+Knowing yourself better boosts self-confidence

 If I really, really want something but in my current view it’s out of reach, I paint it into existence.
 The metaphor of a witches spell comes to mind often when I think about this.
 With my body (the physical act of painting), mind (thinking about what I want to achieve) and soul (listening to prompts from my intuition) I set an intention with my painting.
 By the time I have finished the expression of what I desire on the canvas, every part of me (body, mind and soul), is ready to jump at the opportunity when it comes along.
 Before I began doing this, I was often not prepared for opportunities when they came along and turned them down from a place of fear and unpreparedness.

 We benefit from telling our stories because it gives us space to express ourselves.
 It can also benefit others by bringing encouragement and relief to those who feel alone in their struggles.
 Telling our stories in words or in artworks is a way to reach out and show ourselves to the world.
 It’s how to find soul-sisters and -brothers and make connections.
 Hearing other’s stories gives us a point of reference, a common thread.
 When we identify with each other’s stories it makes us more empathic and compassionate to one another.
 This takes us into a mindset of cooperation rather than competition.
 We can all learn from each other and help each other grow.